eyalabraham/dragon/README.md

 #### SN74LS783/MC6883 Synchronous Address Multiplexer (SAM)

-tbd
+The [SAM chip](https://cdn.hackaday.io/files/1685367210644224/datasheet-MC6883_SAM.pdf) in the Dragon computer is responsible for IO address decoding, dynamic RAM memory refresh, and video memory address generation for the Video Display Generator (VDG) chip.
+Of these three functions, only the last one requires implementation.
+Since the SAM chip does not generate video, the address scanning is implemented in the VDG module by the ```vdg_render()``` function.
+The SAM device emulation only transfers offset address and video mode settings to the VDG module.

 #### MC6847 Video Display Generator (VDG)

 The VDG is Motorola's [MC6847](https://en.wikipedia.org/wiki/Motorola_6847) video chip.
 Since the VDG's video memory is part of the 64K Bytes of the CPU's memory map, then writes to that region are reflected into the RPi's video frame buffer by the IO handler of the VDG.
 The handler will adapt the writes to the RPi frame buffer based on the VDG/SAM modes for text or graphics.
+The Dragon computer video display emulation is implemented in the VDG module by the ```vdg_render()``` function, by accessing the Raspberry Pi Frame Buffer.

 #### 6821 parallel IO (PIA)